TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-code-coverage.md

 {% include candid-image.html src="/assets/images/coverage/coverage-istanbul-useIsScrolling.png" alt="Istanbul Coverage for useIsScrolling.ts" attrib="Istanbul" %}

-v8 can tell that one side of the conditional expressions hasn't been executed but the instrumentation isn't precise enough to say which side.
+v8 can tell that one side of the conditional expressions hasn't been executed but the reporting isn't precise enough to say which side.
 Istanbul has the detail needed.

 v8 completely misses two other issues which Istanbul has highlighted.
 The function has a default argument of `window` but our test never calls `useIsScrolling` without an argument.
 We pass lambdas to `useEventListener` and `useAnimationTimeout`.
 However, as our tests don't send any events, they never get executed.